 this hall was used by the members of Kibbutz Yehi’am for growing mushrooms in the 1950s

-In the Mushroom Hall, there is a room with a TV and a DVD.
+In Mushroom Hall, there is a room with a TV and a DVD.
 You can see a video that tells about the history of Yehiam Fortress.
 Mainly about the Israel Independence War.
-And it’s told by oldest members of the kibbutz, which participated in that war.
+This story is told by oldest members of the kibbutz, which participated in that war.

-And if mentioning this period, do you know why it’s called Yehiam?
+And since we are mentioning this period, do you know why the Kibbutz is called Yehiam?

 Reception hall – a large, pillared hall with 15 piers, intended as the base for the fortress complex above it.
 It can be assumed that during the Ottoman period it was used as a storeroom.
 The first members of Kibbutz Yehi’am lived in this hall before moving to the permanent settlement.

-These halls look similar to Hospitaller Fortress in Akko.
+These halls look similar to Hospitaller Fortress in Old Acre.

 Next to #8, central Crusader tower:

-From the top of the tower you get a view of both the fortress surrounding it and a wonderful panoramic view of the Western Galilee region:
+From the top of the tower (#8) you get a view of both the fortress surrounding it and a wonderful panoramic view of the Western Galilee region.

 The tower from another side (not far from #9):

-Yehiam Fortress has different areas, which were constructed/modified at different times.
+Yehiam Fortress has different areas, which were constructed and modified at different times.
 This is the most recent part.
-At this area Israeli soldiers took a stand during the Israeli Independence War:
+At this area, Israeli soldiers took a stand during the Israeli Independence War.

 The Fortress Gate – the fortress is entered through a gate from the time of Zahir al-Umar (most of the ruins that can be seen today at the fortress are from this period).
-The gate is protected by a strong, semicircular tower.
+A strong, semicircular tower protects the gate.
 The stones of the threshold were taken from Byzantine period buildings at the site.
-The gate was apparently closed by two wooden doors plated with strips of metal.
+The gate was closed by two wooden doors plated with strips of metal.

 How Old Is Yehiam?

-The construction-date the Yehi’am Fortress is unknown, but it was apparently originally part of the Ma’iliyah estate, and was later sold to the Crusader Teutonic knights, who also purchased nearby Montfort Fortress.
+The construction-date the Yehi’am Fortress is unknown, but it was originally part of the Ma’iliyah estate and was later sold to the Crusader Teutonic knights, who also purchased nearby Montfort Fortress.

 Overall, Yehiam Fortress National Park is a nice place for a 1-3 hours visit.
-It’s in pretty good condition and also offers views of the surrounding area.
+It is in pretty good condition and also offers great views of the surrounding area.
 There are also tables in this National Park, which allow visitors to have a picnic.
 Moreover, you can combine this visit with other nearby attractions.

-My tip for parents to young children is: bring a flashlight.
+My tip for parents to young children would be: bring flashlights.
 There are some darker areas, where kids can play with flashlights and have some fun.

-Have you ever visited Yehiam Fortress?
+Have you ever been to Yehiam Fortress National Park?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!